AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/OriginProjectTitle.md

 SourceDocumentInformationType.OriginProjectTitle Property
 =========================================================
-AutomationML 2.1 APIGets and sets the title of the corresponding source project (optional in CAEX)
+Gets and sets the title of the corresponding source project (optional in CAEX)

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)